PratikMaitra/Clinical_Symptoms_LLM/README.md

 - its ability to **detect symptoms**, and
 - its ability to **determine the severity of symptoms**.

-Thus, we ran two experimental settings:
+We ran two experimental settings:
 1. **Symptom detection**
 2. **Symptom severity detection**